iEmaz/autoclicker/README.md

-i use this so i can shoot fast in cod with a pistol. to goood :>
+i use this so i can shoot fast with a pistol. to goood :>